noahlevenson/wasm-cv/week2/talk/readme.txt

 This week:

-- Writing inline JavaScript in a C program???!!!

 - Binary image processing: finding corners via pattern matching

 - Binary image processing: using the union-find algorithm to label connected components